naixsu/queue-master/README.md

 **For Manual Teams:**
 1. Click "Manual Team Creation"
 2. A modal opens with all your available players
-3. Click players to select them (you'll see checkmarks appear)
+3. Click players to select them (you'll see them highlighted with a blue border)
-4. The requirements section shows what you still need
+4. The requirements section shows what you still need (including optional Extra players)
 5. When everything's green, click "Create Team"
 6. Your team appears in the teams section

 ### Managing Teams
-- Remove individual players by clicking the × on their card in the team
+- **Edit Teams**: Click the "Edit" button on any team to modify its players
+- **Remove Players**: Click "Remove" on individual player cards to remove them from teams
-- Remove entire teams by clicking the × in the team header
+- **Remove Teams**: Click "Remove" in the team header to delete entire teams
-- When you remove teams, all the remaining teams get renumbered automatically (so if you remove Team 1, Team 2 becomes Team 1, etc.)
+- **Auto-renumbering**: When you remove teams, all remaining teams get renumbered automatically
+- **Extra Players**: Add as many Extra players as you want during team creation or editing

 ## How I Built It